DarkOctane/DarkOctane/README.md

- What is this?
--DarkOctane is an OpenSource OpenHardware project intended improve the experience of games such as GuitarHero, RockBand, or CloneHero.
+DarkOctane is an OpenSource OpenHardware project intended improve the experience of games such as GuitarHero, RockBand, or CloneHero.